HLSKit

 Audio Processing

-The audio module offers three indispensable tools for professional broadcast streams.
+The audio module offers five indispensable tools for professional broadcast streams.

 AudioFormatConverter converts between formats: MP3 → M4A, WAV → AAC, FLAC → ALAC.
 LoudnessMeter measures integrated loudness in LUFS according to the EBU R128 standard — essential for broadcast compliance.
-And SilenceDetector identifies silence ranges in an audio stream, useful for automatic chaptering or signal loss detection in live.
+SilenceDetector identifies silence ranges in an audio stream, useful for automatic chaptering or signal loss detection in live.
+ChannelMixer handles channel mixing — stereo to mono, 5.1 to stereo, automatic upmix.
+And AudioNormalizer applies loudness normalization to target standards (-16 LUFS for podcasts, -23 LUFS for broadcast EBU R128).

 Spatial Audio, HDR and Hi-Res